GeorgiiFirsov/GeorgiiFirsov/README.md

 My name is **Georgy Firsov**.
 Currently I'm located in Moscow, Russian Federation.
 My main job is junior software engineer in the area of system programming in the area of security.
 In addition I improve my knowledge in machine learning (in university) and web development (as my own additional activity).

+***To view my main repositories scroll down this page.
+6 favorite repos are listed below this text.***

 ### :mortar_board: Education
 I'm a student of [National Research Nuclear University MEPhI](https://mephi.ru/) since 2017.
 After receiving a bachelor's degree (program engineering) I'll continue my eduction to receive a master's degree.
 Currently my research area is time series analyzis and machine learning.
 You can look at some repositories about it in my profile.